Senate Search Guide: Creating the Search Plan

 Salary range

-To remain in compliance with California Senate Bill 1162, all senate job ads will need to include the following paragraph.
+To remain in compliance with California Senate Bill 1162, all senate job ads must include the following paragraph.
 Please note that the upper bound should be $22K higher than the corresponding salary range in the 2024-25 salary scales:

 The current salary range for this position is $[Insert]–$[Insert] (9-month academic year salary), however, off-scale salary and other components of pay, which would yield compensation that is higher than this range, are offered to meet competitive conditions.